clquezada/tRophicPosition/README.md

 If you are interested in joining the tRophicPosition support group, do it at https://groups.google.com/d/forum/trophicposition-support

 ## NEWS (05 April 2019)
-* Updating CRAN version (archived recently).
+* Updating CRAN release to v 0.7.7 (archived recently).
 Small fix regarding examples.

 ## NEWS (27 June 2018)
 * Fixed [issue 69](https://github.com/clquezada/tRophicPosition/issues/69) (parametricTP() when using only one baseline).
 This small fix changes current version of tRophicPosition to 0.7.6 only in GitHub.
 CRAN version will be updated soon.